sauravraghuvanshi/azure-docs-powershell/Az/Az.Resources/Az.Resources.md

 - GET /directoryObjects/{id}
 - POST /directoryObjects/getByIds

-Please notice that this cmdlet will mark `ObjectType` as `Unknown` in output if the object of role assignment is not found or current account has insufficient privileges to get object type.

 ### [Set-AzRoleDefinition](Set-AzRoleDefinition.md)
 Modifies a custom role in Azure RBAC.
 Provide the modified role definition either as a JSON file or as a PSRoleDefinition.